apache/couchdb/README.md

 HTTP API
 ========

-This API adds a single URI endpoint to the existing Cloudant HTTP API.
+This API adds a single URI endpoint to the existing CouchDB HTTP API.
 Creating databases, authentication, Map/Reduce views, etc are all still supported exactly as currently document.
 No existing behavior is changed.

 The endpoint added is for the URL pattern `/dbname/_query` and has the following characteristics: